zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/introduction/introduction.md

 ## About this Workshop

-The labs in this workshop walk you through all the steps to get access the Data Lake using Autonomous Database and Data Catalog.
+The labs in this workshop walk you through all the steps to access the Data Lake using Autonomous Database (ADB) and Data Catalog.
+You will learn how to Synchronize ADB and Data Catalog so that you can query Oracle Object Storage buckets from ADB.

 Estimated Time: TBD.